arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 ## Introduction

-Air pollution is a growing concern in urban and industrial areas due to the harmful effects of airborne pollutants such as airborne particulate matter (PM), nitrogen dioxide (NO2), and ozone (O3) on human health and the environment.
-This application note presents the development of an outdoor air quality monitor using the Portenta C33, the Nicla Sense Env and the PMS7003 sensor, which measures PM2.5 and PM10 levels.
-The environmental monitor provides real-time data on temperature, humidity, concentrations of NO2 and O3, and the outdoor air quality index (AQI), making it suitable for use in urban areas, industrial zones, or environmental research.
+Air pollution is a growing concern in urban and industrial areas due to the harmful effects of airborne pollutants such as nitrogen dioxide (NO2), ozone (O3) and airborne particulate matter (PM) on human health and the environment.
+This application note presents the development of an outdoor air quality monitor using the Portenta C33 and the Nicla Sense Env.
+The outdoor air quality monitor provides real-time data on temperature, humidity, concentrations of NO2 and O3, and the outdoor air quality index (AQI), making it suitable for use in urban areas, industrial zones, or environmental research.

 ## Goals

 The main goals of this application note are as follows:

-- Develop a simple outdoor air quality monitor that provides real-time data on temperature, humidity, and pollutants such as nitrogen dioxide (NO2), ozone (O3) and airborne particulate matter (PM2.5 and PM10).
+- Develop a simple outdoor air quality monitor that provides real-time data on temperature, humidity, and pollutants such as nitrogen dioxide (NO2) and ozone (O3).
-- Interface the Portenta C33 board with the Nicla Sense Env and the PMS7003 sensor to measure environmental parameters, including airborne particulate matter and gas pollutants.
 - Collect accurate readings of NO2, O3 and the outdoor air quality index (AQI) to assess overall outdoor air quality.
-- Display real-time Arduino IDE Serial Monitor data for immediate observation and analysis.
+- Display real-time data from the Nicla Sense Env on the Arduino IDE Serial Monitor for immediate data observation and analysis.
-- Establish a connection to the Arduino Cloud to enable remote monitoring and data analysis of the collected air quality data.
+- Establish a connection to the Arduino Cloud to enable remote monitoring and data analysis of the collected outdoor air quality data.

 ## Hardware and Software Requirements